anandmandilwar/agentic-rag-with-bedrock-agent-Kb/README.md

    ```
    streamlit run QnA_Using_Bedrock_Agent_and_KnowledgeBase.py
    ```
-3. This will launch the Sample QA chatbot, which you can use to interact with the Bedrock Knowledge Base and Pinecone Vector database.
+3. This will launch the Sample QA chatbot, which you can use to interact with the Bedrock Knowledge Base and/or Bedrock agent.

 <img src="./assets/Streamlit_QnA_ChatBot.png" width="400" />